 An individual who is a graduate of an accredited college or university may apply for admission to Graduate Studies.

-- online application available on the Web
+- Online application available on the Web

 - Web-based printable application for New MSUB Students

-- Web-based printable application for Returning MSUB Students
+- Web-based printable application for Returning MSUB Students (For former MSUB undergraduate students applying to a graduate program)

 - Web-based printable application for International Students

-The paper application is available at the Office of Graduate Studies.
+- Paper Application: available at the Office of Graduate Studies.
 All paper application materials must be submitted directly to the Office of Graduate Studies.

 A Montana State University Billings identification number will be assigned to all applicants at the time of application.